FinancialEngineerLab/fineHedgeSimulator/README.md

 # fineHedger

-This Program is used for discrete dynamic hedging simulation to analyize impact of hedging numbers, transcation cost, mismatch of volatility and mismatch of drift term.
+This Program is used for discrete dynamic hedging simulation to analyize impact of hedging numbers as steps, transcation cost, mismatch of volatility and mismatch of drift term.

 2021-07-30 : hedging numbers transaction cost